semgrep/semgrep-docs/docs/getting-started/quickstart.md

         semgrep --version
         ```

-    2. Log in to your Semgrep account (running this command will launch a browser window, but you can also use the link that's returned in the CLI to proceed):
+    2. Log in to your Semgrep account.
+Running this command launches a browser window, but you can also use the link that's returned in the CLI to proceed:

         ```console
         semgrep login